ByteWelder/Decktility/docs/assembling.md

 # Assembling Decktility

+## Power Manager / Arduino Nano

+You can build the project with `Arduino IDE V2`.
+Change `config.h` to your liking.

+The default pins are as follows:
+- `Vbat` is measured at pin `A0`.
+- Charge state is measured at pin `D2`.
+It connects to the LED connector on the USB-C BMS board.
+This is marked as `LED` on the back or `D` on the front of the PCB.
+- The power enable pin for the mosfet is wired to `D3`.
+- `Vin` and `Gnd` are wired to the common ground and to the switch that connects to the `5 V` of the step down converter.

 ## Keyboard mod

 The keyboard comes with a Lithium battery installed, but I needed it to work with `5 V`.